DMDarkness/Data-mining/README.md

 5. CLT: `clt.cpp` is an implementation, which is a Central Limit Theorem based algorithm mining frequent patterns.
 # For Python 2.7
 ## Usage
 Every `.cpp` with prefix `py` can be compiled to a `.dll` file.
 After changing its name to `.pyd` and putting it in the working directory, you can import it by Python.
 If you are using the Visual Studio to compile, the `include` and `libs` of `Python27` should be added, and the library `python27.lib` should be added.
 Note that Python does not support the model of Debug.
-The details the usage can be found by the `help` of Python after importing.
+The details of usage can be found by the `help` of Python after importing.
 ## Algorithms
 1. FP-Growth: `pyfpgrowth.cpp` is an implementation, and the `pyfpgrowth.pyd` is the corresponding `.pyd`.